Last Updated on May 16, 2025 by teamobn

 Spent soil will produce successively lower, frailer crop yields.
 The most visible indicator of this change is the increasingly stubborn presence of weeds.
 Weeds are nature’s repair crew.

 When soil is depleted, dandelions move in to help break up compacted soil with their roots.
 Clover, hairy vetch, and black medic will invade a dying vegetable patch to add healthy, slow-release nitrogen to the soil.
+Read our guide below on compacted soil restoration to bring life back to your garden.

 Contents